HarshitRuwali/dotfiles/README.md

 And dont run the script as `root` otherwise the config files will be placed on the root's home directory.

+And for wallpaper you have to manually pass the file location in the config file.

 ### Mod Key

 Mod($mod) Key is Windows/Super.